 The current version of the value analysis plug-in is not able to take into account interrupts (auxiliary function that can be executed at any time during the main computation).
 As things stand, the plug-in may give answers that do not reflect reality if interrupts play a role in the behavior of the analyzed application.
 There is preliminary support for using the value analysis in this context in the form of support for volatile variables.
 Unlike normal variables, the analyzer does not assume that the value read from a volatile variable is identical to the last value written there.
-Instead, a volatile variable is always assumed to contain [--..-] when it is read from, regardless of the type of the variable.
-On the other hand, the handling of pointers to volatile locations is not finalized yet: it is not clear how the various complicated situations that can arise in this case should be handled.
+Instead, a volatile variable with scalar type is always assumed to contain [--..-] when it is read from, regardless of the contents that have been previously written to it.
+The values of volatile pointers (i.e variables with pointer type and volatile specifier) are an imprecise form of the addresses that have previously been assigned to the pointer.
+Finally, the handling of (non-volatile) pointers to volatile locations is not finalized yet: it is not clear how the various complicated situations that can arise in this case should be handled.
 For instance, pointers to volatile locations may be pointing to locations that also have non-volatile access paths to them.